 Challenges: Many local non-profit organizations that applied for BBO grants were new to the grant-making process.
-They lacked the necessary systems, processes and experience to prepare proposals that met international donor standards.
+They lacked the necessary systems, processes, and experience to prepare proposals that met international donor standards.
 Additionally, the collective impact approach was very new to these organizations.
-In preparing their proposals, they faced difficulties with constructing a theory of change, defining indicators, identifying stakeholders, applying the collective impact approach, and developing a budget.
+In preparing their proposals, they faced difficulties with aspects such as constructing a theory of change, defining indicators, identifying stakeholders, applying the collective impact approach, and developing a budget.

-Reducing Pollution's Response: То support organizations in preparing proposals, the project organized workshops to share information on the collective impact approach, assessment criteria and project indicators and answered questions related to proposal preparation.
-These sessions enabled candidates to better comprehend the project's approach and focus on the essential requirements of the calls.
-The project determined appropriate solicitation based on the different methods prioritized environmental pollution topics.
-A two-stage annual program statement (APS) process was effective in identifying qualified backbones for reducing plastic and solid waste management due to the high number of diverse approaches proposed by local organizations in Vietnam.
-The screening applications through a concept note stage saved time, effort and costs for both applicants and reviewers.
-A one-stage Request for Application (RFA) process was found to be more appropriate on air pollution and open burning to follow objectives of the initiative and fewer organizations are likely to apply.
+Reducing Pollution's Response: To support organizations in preparing proposals, the Project organized workshops to share information on the collective impact approach, assessment criteria, and project indicators and answered questions related to proposal preparation.
+These sessions enabled candidates to better comprehend the Project's approach and focus on the essential requirements of the calls.
+The Project determined appropriate solicitation methods based on the different prioritized environmental pollution topics.
+A two-stage Annual Program Statement (APS) process was effective in identifying qualified backbones for reducing plastic and solid waste management because of the high number of diverse approaches being proposed by organizations in Vietnam on this topic.
+Screening applications through a concept note stage saved time, effort, and costs for both applicants and reviewers.
+For other topics, such as air pollution from open burning, a one-stage Request for Application (RFA) process was found to be more appropriate because of clearly defined objectives to be achieved under the initiatives and fewer organizations likely to apply.
 The grant application materials included a budget template with examples to help applicants understand how to fill in the budget form.
-For shortlisted applicants, the project used a PreAward Assessment Tool to identify possible challenges with the organization's systems and processes.
+For shortlisted applicants, the Project used a PreAward Assessment Tool to identify possible challenges with the organization's systems and processes.
 These approaches contributed to the successful selection of BBOs to lead each CII.